AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 :doc:`Paniikki cheatsheet here <../aalto/paniikki>`.
 The
 software on these machines is managed by the Aalto-IT team.
 This is the place if you need to play with GPUs, deep learning, etc.

+A new (2018) remote desktop service is available at https://vdi.aalto.fi.
+This provides Windows and Linux desktops and is designed to replace the need for computer classrooms with special software installed.
+You can access it via a web browser or the VMware Horizon client.

 The use of :doc:`Triton <../triton/index>` is for research purposes and students can't get access unless you are affiliated with a